taichi/modernjs/modernjs.en.md

 You can now avoid handling CSS as a JavaScript object.
 We use import statements only to show the relationship between CSS and components.

 [babel-plugin-react-css-modules] performs processing necessary as [CSS Modules] at compile time.
-Thanks to that, component code does not increase only for [CSS Modules].
+Thanks to that, the component code does not increase only for [CSS Modules].

 It is nice to have the code refreshed in this way.

-Since import of CSS does not affect components on code, removing such a part with a module like [ignore-styles](https://github.com/bkonkle/ignore-styles) has no adverse effect .
+Since import of CSS does not affect components on code, removing such a part with a module like [ignore-styles](https://github.com/bkonkle/ignore-styles) has no adverse effect.

 So in my project I decided to use a combination of [css-loader] and [babel-plugin-react-css-modules] to implement [CSS Modules].